d3cryptex/Delusive-Loader/README.md

 ## 📥 Custom Links

-- You need to change some link like DLL download and pastebin.You can also you other file cloud instead of pastebin.
+- You need to change some links like DLL download and pastebin.You can also use other file sharing instead of pastebin.

 ---